Symplectically self-polar polytopes of minimal capacity: Introduction

 \subsection{Acknowledgments}

-The author thanks a lot Roman Karasev for his guidance and useful comments; Pazit Haim-Kislev for numerical computation of $c_{EHZ}(P^{\ltimes 2})$, which prompted the author to formulate and prove Theorem~\ref{main:cehz}; Alexander Kamal, Alexey Balitskiy, Anastasiia Sharipova, and Yaron Ostrover for useful remarks and comments.
+The author expresses particular gratitude towards Roman Karasev for his guidance and useful comments.
+We thank Pazit Haim-Kislev for numerical computation of $c_{EHZ}(P^{\ltimes 2})$, which prompted the author to formulate and prove Theorem~\ref{main:cehz}; Alexander Kamal, Alexey Balitskiy, Anastasiia Sharipova, Yaron Ostrover, Michael Fraiman, and the anonymous referee for useful remarks and comments.